St Peter, Vere Street: Architecture

+Inside, the nave has an elliptical nave vault supported on Corinthian columns, flanked by cross-vaulted aisles.
+There are galleries in both nave and chancel.
+Victorian alterations included the installation of stained-glass windows by Edward Burne-Jones, made by Morris & Co., which remain in place.

 Gibbs published plans of the building in his Book Of Architecture, in which it is called 'Marybone Chapel'.
 Its ground plan was copied at St Paul's Church, Halifax, Nova Scotia, the earliest Anglican church in Canada, and the Holy Ghost plaque in the ceiling at St Thomas' Church, Stourbridge, is a close copy of that here.